 - Broccoli florets

 - Sweet corn and/or baby corn

 I bought bags of “Asian Medley” frozen vegetables. a mix that includes snap peas, baby corn, and carrots.
 I also added in sliced carrots, edamame and broccoli florets that were packaged separately.

-It’s a surprisingly pretty and colorful mixture of vegetables that make a quick and healthful meal.
+Like my Quick Asparagus Stir-Fry, it’s a surprisingly pretty and colorful mixture of vegetables that make a quick and healthful meal.

 Tips for stir-frying frozen vegetables

 There’s no need to thaw the frozen vegetables before cooking.
 Just throw them directly into your very hot wok or large skillet.

 - Choose the right pan, ideally a wok.
 A large skillet that’s 12-inches in diameter will work too.
 The more surface area the better so that the vegetables cook quickly and stay crisp.